CodeSaint98/Chainlink-Guild-Protocol/README.md

 ## Client-side features
  * The client can create a proposal with an appropriate bounty amount.
  * The client has the option to vet the bidding freelancers personally or can assign a third party to vet for them. - GT is paid by the client.
  * After the client selects the freelancer the proposal is finalized by putting the agreed upon bounty amount into the contract.
+Client can decide on either an hourly or milestone based contract.
+ * In the case of hourly contracts the payments are released every week and require the client to fund their proposal weekly.
+We utilize Chainlink's time based automation to accomplish this.
  *Client can end the contract after work is done, the payment is then released to the freelancer.
- *Hourly payments will be introduced.
-For the sake of simplicity the first version of this project will have only milestone based payments.
  *Client-freelancer disputes are to be handled by the assigned third party.
 A freelancer/client address can be blacklisted after it has been flagged by three or more assigned third parties.
  *2.5% of the bounty is acquired by the assigned third party.